University of the District of Columbia: Faculty

 Among UDC's faculty are Paul Cooke, who taught English and directed several plays at the university for 22 years, including serving as president, and historian C.L.R.
 James who taught at the university from 1972 to 1980 and whose work is a staple of subaltern studies and postcolonial literature.

 International programs

-A 1996 academic partnership with the Modern Academy In Maadi (located in Maadi, a southern suburb of Cairo, Egypt) encourages the material, physical, and intellectual growth of students, faculty, and staff of both institutions through Cairo-based UDC Bachelor's degrees, Computer Science and Business Administration management programs.
+A 1996 academic partnership with the Modern Academy In Maadi (located in Maadi, a southern suburb of Cairo, Egypt) encouraged the material, physical, and intellectual growth of students, faculty, and staff of both institutions through Cairo-based UDC Bachelor's degrees, Computer Science and Business Administration management programs.
 In July 2001, the partnership included Accounting and Finance options in Business, Computer Engineering and Information Technology and Electronic Engineering and Communication Technology and graduate studies in Business Administration (MBA).

 The Maadi branch campus partnership ended in June 2014.
-All matriculating students will participate in a teach-out process.
-No degrees will be conferred after May 2016 to any currently enrolled students.
+All matriculating students participated in a teach-out process and the final degrees were conferred in May 2016.

 The UDC's adult education department had a collegial relationship with the University of Nairobi for several years, including faculty exchange and doctoral student sponsoring.